sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.schedulers.rst

    Bases: :py:obj:`aiida.schedulers.datastructures.JobResource`

    `JobResource` for schedulers that support the specification of a number of nodes and cpus per node.

+   .. rubric:: Initialization

+   Initialize the job resources from the passed arguments.

+   :raises ValueError: if the resources are invalid or incomplete

    .. py:attribute:: _default_fields
       :canonical: aiida.schedulers.datastructures.NodeNumberJobResource._default_fields